Label-Consistent Dataset Distillation with Detector-Guided Refinement: Experiments

 \subsubsection{Parameter Analysis}

+A re-generated sample is regarded as valid only if it simultaneously satisfies two criteria: it must rank within the top-$k$ candidates in terms of confidence among all samples drawn from the same prototype, and its softmax score must exceed a predefined threshold $\beta$.
+The former controls the size of the candidate pool, while the latter imposes a minimum confidence level that discards low-probability predictions.
 We conduct a sensitivity analysis on the top-$k$ candidate pool size and the softmax threshold $\beta$, as illustrated in Fig. \ref{fig:5}.
-For parameter top-$k$, performance peaks at $k=2$ for both IPC = 10 and IPC = 50, indicating that a small yet confident candidate pool is sufficient to preserve discriminability and promote diversity.
+For parameter top-$k$ shown in Fig.~\ref{fig:5}\subref{fig:5a}, performance peaks at $k=2$ for both IPC = 10 and IPC = 50, indicating that a small yet confident candidate pool is sufficient to preserve discriminability and promote diversity.
 As $k$ increases beyond this point, accuracy slightly declines, likely due to the inclusion of less informative or noisy candidates.
-As shown in Fig. \ref{fig:5}(b), we also analyze the impact of the softmax confidence threshold $\beta$ on model performance.
+As shown in Fig.~\ref{fig:5}\subref{fig:5b}, we also analyze the impact of the softmax confidence threshold $\beta$ on model performance.
 Across all IPC levels, increasing $\beta$ generally leads to improved accuracy, with the highest performance observed at $\beta = 0.9$ for IPC = 50.
 This trend suggests that imposing stricter confidence constraints eliminates ambiguous candidates and ensures that only highly confident predictions are retained.
 Consequently, the quality of the top-$k$ candidate pool is significantly improved, facilitating more reliable selection of representative samples.
 Overall, the results indicate that these two parameters play complementary roles in balancing confidence and diversity.
 A small top-$k$ value limits the candidate pool, potentially improving sample quality.
 However, the top-$k$ candidates may still include low-confidence predictions.
 Introducing a high softmax threshold $\beta$ serves as a lower bound to filter out semantically uncertain samples, thereby enhancing the reliability of the top-$k$ selection process.